-Wickiup is one of the most unique and challenging kokanee fisheries in the state.
-It has two river channels, but the rest of the reservoir is quite shallow.
-It addition, it is an irrigation impoundment, so the water fluctuates all season.
+Wickiup Reservoir has two major river channels, but the rest of the reservoir is quite shallow.
+In addition, it is an irrigation impoundment, so the water fluctuates all season.
 Places that are fishable in the spring can be dry by mid-summer.

 Wickiup is located southwest of Bend, easily reached from the Sunriver or La Pine areas.

-By the Book – Wickiup Reservoir Angling Regulations
+Wickiup Angling Regulations

 You can still keep five kokanee in addition to the regular trout limit.
 A wise angler will look at the latest regulations and emergency rule closures to make sure they are fishing under the very latest regulations.

 Consult the regulations booklet or website for special rules for the Deschutes River Arm, upstream from ODFW marker located near West South Twin boat ramp.
 The area began closing earlier in 2017.